 If you have been accused of interfering with judicial proceedings in Phoenix, contact an attorney at MayesTelles PLLC for help.
 You can reach us at (602) 428-7104.

 There are a number of potential consequences for an Interfering with Judicial Proceedings conviction.
 The maximum sentence a court can impose for being convicted of Interfering with Judicial Proceedings is 6 months in jail, a $2,500.00 fine, and up to three years of probation.

 Domestic Violence Implications

-Often the underlying order of protection or injunction against harassment is related to a domestic violence situation, which would result in the charge of interfering with judicial proceedings being tied to a domestic violence offense.
+Often, the underlying order of protection or injunction against harassment is related to a domestic violence situation, which would result in the charge of interfering with judicial proceedings being tied to a domestic violence offense.
 A conviction of interfering with judicial proceedings as a domestic violence offense could result in additional consequences, such as mandatory counseling and anger management.
-A third domestic violence charge within a 7- year period may be charged as aggravated domestic violence, a class 5 felony.
+A third domestic violence charge within 7 years may be charged as aggravated domestic violence, a Class 5 felony.

 Facing an interference with judicial proceedings charge?

 If you are facing charges of Interfering with Judicial Proceedings, the prosecutor has the burden to prove that you are guilty beyond a reasonable doubt.
 The attorneys at MayesTelles PLLC are experienced with these types of cases, and will exhaust every possible option when it comes to your defense.